-After spending time designing the perfect cover photo, the last thing you'll want your visitors to see is a truncated version of it.
 If you upload an image smaller than those dimensions, Facebook will stretch it to fit the space.
-That means Facebook may only display a third of the image you designed.
+If the image is larger, Facebook will have to cut it down and may only display a third of the image you designed.

 If you want a no-hassle way to make sure your cover photos are the right size, download our pre-sized template for Facebook cover photos.

-If you're going to use text in your cover photo, keep it concise and let the imagery speak for itself.
-You can see how we struck this balance on HubSpot's Facebook Page below.
+If you use text in your cover photo, keep it concise and let the imagery speak for itself.
+You can see how we struck this balance on HubSpot's Facebook page below.

-Many of the best Facebook cover photos include a focal point along with a color scheme that aligns with the rest of the brand.
-Remember, your social media accounts are extensions of your business and they should make a good first impression on visitors.
+Many of the best Facebook cover photos include a focal point and a color scheme that aligns with the rest of the brand.
+Remember, your social media accounts are extensions of your business, and they should make a good first impression on visitors.

-Great Facebook cover photos also have ample negative space to make the subject, the copy, and the elements unique to Facebook (like the CTA button on Facebook business Pages) stand out even more.
+Great Facebook cover photos also have ample negative space to make the subject, the copy, and the elements unique to Facebook (like the call-to-action [CTA] button on Facebook business pages) stand out even more.

-Here's an example of a good use of negative space from The New York Times:
+Here’s an example of good use of negative space from The New York Times:

-You may have noticed in a few of the cover photo examples above that the primary call-to-action (CTA) buttons were different.
-HubSpot’s CTA button says "Follow," while Sprout Social's says "Sign Up."
+In a few of the cover photo examples above, you may have noticed that the primary CTA buttons were different.
+HubSpot’s CTA button says “Send Message,” while Sprout Social’s says “Sign Up.”

 LinkedIn Learning does this in a subtle way below, placing the graphic of a person on a laptop over the “Sign Up” button, drawing your eye to that blue CTA.

-Note: While it might seem like a good idea to add directional cues like an arrow to get people to click on the CTA buttons, note that those CTA buttons don't appear the same way on the mobile app.
-In other words, it might be confusing to mobile users if you directly integrate the cover photo design with the CTA buttons.
+Note: While it might seem like a good idea to add directional cues like an arrow to get people to click on the CTA buttons, note that those CTA buttons don’t appear the same way on the mobile app.
+Instead opt for more subtle ways to highlight that button, like on the page above.